Revised Rules of Golf announced for 2019

 • If a ball is deemed to be unplayable from within a bunker, it may be played from outside the sand trap, but a two-stroke penalty will be incurred.

 • When estimating a spot, line, area, point or distance, a player’s ‘reasonable judgement’ will be upheld, notwithstanding video evidence that subsequently shows it to be incorrect.

 • To assist with the pace of play, the time that may be spent searching for a lost ball will now be three minutes instead of the current five.
 In addition, players may not take more than 40 seconds to play a stroke.

 • There will be a new procedure for taking relief.
 The ball may now be dropped from just above ground level or from above any object on the ground or growing thing.

 This is just a summary of the new rules, and players are advised to read the updates in full before heading out onto the course to play in Spain or Portugal and taking advantage of golf club rental and trolley hire for their golfing holiday.

-Details of all the proposed changes for January 1, 2019 can be found on The R&A’s website at www.randa.org
+Details of all the proposed Revised Rules of Golf for January 1, 2019 can be found on The R&A’s website at www.randa.org